magento/architecture/design-documents/component-isolation.md

 * ```magento instance:list``` - list registered remote instances
 * ```magento instance:update``` - load list of commands supported by the instance
 * ```magento context:set [name]``` - select the default instance to be used in commands

+##### Instance builder

+With distributed deployment and split modules, composer.json management for different services will be complicated.
+A tool to build instance composer.json files for specific services based on enabled features or installed extensions should be built.

 #### Schema migrations
 Expansion-cleanup stages should be introduced into schema deployment tool to reduce downtime during service deployment